-Grant and contract activity continues to grow with an increase of \$16.3 million in 2005.
-Federal and State funds received as support for student aid are included as grant revenue.
+In 2005, grant and contract activity grew with an increase of \$16.3 million.
 Federal support for student aid decreased by \$1.4 million while state support increased by \$3.9 million in 2005.
 The federal support decreased primarily as a result of a decrease in the number of Pell grants awarded in 2005.
 The State support increased primarily due to an increase in the maximum amount of the Tuition Aid Grant award offset by a decline in the number of awards made this year.